Thinking of reporting?

 You have options.
 You make the choices.

-If you are thinking of reporting it is really important that you:
+If you are 16 years or older, recently assaulted and you are thinking of reporting to the Police it is really important that you:

 - Don’t wash, eat or drink if at all possible.
 This is to ensure that the best forensic evidence can be gathered.

-- Place any clothing you wore during the incident (or just after) in a clean plastic bag, don’t wash them or throw them away, including underwear and sanitary products.
+- Place any clothing you wore during the incident (or just after) in a clean plastic bag, don’t wash them or throw them away, including bed sheets, underwear and sanitary products.

 If you think that you have been ‘spiked’ (drugged) you need to be aware that blood and urine tests need to be completed as soon as possible to be used as evidence.

 If would like to report the incident directly to the police, you can contact the police on 101 (999 if you are in immediate danger).
 The Police will want to arrange a forensic examination as soon as possible to gather any evidence.
-They will interview you at a location that you both agree on, such as a police station, your home or other location you feel safe in.
+They will interview you at a location that you both agree on, such as a police station, your home, RASAC P&K or other location you feel safe in.
+You can do this by yourself or we can support you every step of the way to report through out Justice Advocacy Service.

 - The police can interview you in our premises (or other you feel safe in) with a member of our staff present to support you if you wish.